Telford bingo player scoops £50k jackpot - and hadn't even planned to go that night

 The Globe is now planning to throw a celebration to mark the win.

-The event will take place on the evening of Saturday, October 4 , with complimentary bubbles for all guests, three huge £500 houses and the new General Manager Aaron is going to buy everyone a National Game ticket so everyone has a chance at being or next £50,000 winner.
+The event will take place on the evening of Saturday, October 4 , with complimentary bubbles for all guests and three huge £500 houses.
+The new general manager Aaron plans to buy "everyone" a National Game ticket so everyone has a chance at being or next £50,000 winner.

 The spokesman added: "The cost of the bingo tickets on this night will be a simple £10 all in and everyone over 18 years of age is invited."